Programs of Study

 All About Online Learning

-Since 1998, Delaware County Community College has offered the flexibility, convenience and accessibility of online and hybrid (a blend of classroom and online) courses through its online learning program.
-Choose from over 100 online and 40 hybrid courses offered within most academic disciplines.
+Since 1998, Delaware County Community College has offered the flexibility and convenience of online and blended learning courses.
+Choose from more than 120 online and 30 blended learning courses offered within almost all academic disciplines.

 Classes Anytime, Anywhere

-Online courses are delivered through WebStudy, a management system that allows students 24-7 access to classes and technical support.
-These handy courses offer students the opportunity to learn within the dynamic online environment that is becoming more and more popular in the fields of higher education and business.
-Students enjoy a high level of collaboration, and a robust individual and group learning experience.
+Online courses are delivered through WebStudy, a course management system that allows students 24/7 access to classes and technical support.
+These courses offer students the opportunity to learn within the dynamic online environment that is becoming more accepted.
+Students can enjoy a high level of collaboration, within a content rich learning environment, that offers a robust individual and group learning experience.

-Please Note: Some online courses have an in-person orientation; others may require students take their exams on campus and in person.
+Please Note: Some online courses have an in-person orientation while others may require students to take their exams on campus and in person.
+Review the comments section of each course in CLASS SEARCH to see if the course you are interested in has in-person requirements.

-Hybrid courses combine both online and classroom environments and require students to attend in-person classes on a regular basis, typically 1.5 hours per week (instead of the typical 3 hours of classroom time per week).
+Blended learning courses combine both online and classroom environments and require students to attend in-person classes on a regular basis, typically 1.5 hours per week (instead of the traditional 3 hours of classroom time per week).
 The rest of the weekly lesson plan is conveniently conducted online.
-Students must complete both in class andonline assessments to pass a hybrid course.
-Students should carefully review the syllabus of the class for requirements and grading policies.
+Students must complete both in class and online assessments to succeed in a blended learning course.

-Successful online students are typically self-motivated, active participants who are able to manage their study environments closely.
-Students need to remember that all online courses have due dates for assignments, forums, quizzes and exams, so you must adjust your study habits and preparation time to meet these deadlines.
+Successful online/blended learning students are typically self-motivated, active participants who are able to manage their study environments closely.
+Students need to remember that all online and blended learning courses have due dates for assignments, forums, quizzes and exams, so you must adjust your study habits and preparation time to meet these deadlines.

-To succeed in an online course, students should possess a fundamental level of computer literacy, including the ability to browse the Internet and do basic word processing, downloading and e-mail.
+To succeed in these courses, students should possess a fundamental level of computer literacy, including the ability to browse the Internet and do basic word processing, downloading and email.
 Students will have access to online tutorials, which are designed to familiarize new students with the online learning environment.
-In addition, you can always seek help by contacting or stopping by the Online Learning office (contact information above).
+In addition, you can always seek help by contacting or stopping by the Online Learning Office (contact information above).